Solutions

 TOPCon

-TOPCon (Tunnel Oxide Passivated Contact) is the fastest growing high-efficiency solar cell technology and is expected to become the standard in the coming years.
-The main solar manufacturers are making the switch from PERC cells (the current standard) to TOPCon technology.
-This transition requires limited modifications of the industrial processes, yet TOPCon technology leads to a better temperature coefficient, almost no or few LID and LeTID as well as a better bifaciality factor.
+TOPCon (Tunnel Oxide Passivated Contact) is the fastest-developing high-performance solar cell technology.
+It is expected to become the norm in the years to come.
+Major solar manufacturers are switching from PERC cells (the current standard) to TOPCon technology because it does not require a drastic transformation of industrial processes, but it offers a better temperature coefficient, little or no performance degradation due to LID and LeTID, and a better bifaciality coefficient.

 Technology & Innovation